dagda1/cuttingedge/packages/svg/README.md

 ![svg document resizing to scale when using the ParentsizeSVG component](./img/sizer.gif)

-The `ParentsizeSVG` component takes an `elementRef` prop that should point to a valid HTML DOM element.
+The `ParentsizeSVG` component takes an `parentRef` prop that should point to a valid HTML DOM element.

 ## usage